 The story of the Caesar salad begins not in Italy, but in Tijuana, Mexico, during the Prohibition Era (1920–1933).
 During this period, many Americans crossed the border into Mexico to enjoy nightlife, food, and drinks that were otherwise illegal in the United States.
 It was in this context that Caesar Cardini, an Italian-American restaurateur, created his namesake dish using what would become the original Caesar salad ingredients—Romaine lettuce, croutons, Parmesan cheese, olive oil, raw egg yolk, lemon juice, Worcestershire sauce, and garlic—on July 4, 1924.

 Cardini’s use of these original Caesar salad ingredients came from necessity.
 On a busy holiday weekend, his kitchen ran low on supplies, and he had to improvise.
-His creativity resulted in a dish that quickly became a global phenomenon, served tableside to guests eager to try something new.
+His creativity resulted in a dish that quickly became a global phenomenon.

 - Romaine Lettuce: Unlike today’s chopped versions, the original salad featured whole leaves of Romaine lettuce.
 These large leaves were served uncut to allow diners to pick them up with their fingers.